kevin9369/Publication-in-Progress/README.md

-# Publication-in-Progress
+# Publication-in-Progress Abstract- TWITTER’S SENTIMENT ANALYSIS AND VISUALIZATION OF EXPLORING TEXT
-TWITTER’S SENTIMENT ANALYSIS AND VISUALIZATION OF EXPLORING TEXT
+The objective of the study is to apply NLP algorithm to analyze twitter’s text in order to understand people’s feeling and attitude on social media.
+Therefore, we will use NLP algorithm to analyze the accuracy of sentiments.
+This study also used some indicators to evaluate the models, including recall, precision, and F1 score.
+For a result, NLP algorithm has the accuracy of 79 percentage for prediction of twitter’s text.